mrKJames/pre_work/readme.md

 - control
 - extras

-These are all the topics covered in year one
+These are all the topics covered in year one.

-### Directories within each unit
+### Directories within each folder
 All directories need the following two folders and one file inside of them
 - programming
 - projects
 - readme.md

+we can tell readme.md is a file simply by noting the extension at the end. .md tells us that this is a markdown file.
+Similarly a .rb means ruby, and .py means python.

 ## Part Two: User Documentation